 TrueVision's distinguished board of directors is comprised of both surgeons and business executives with extensive experience in medical digital imaging, surgical devices, and early stage technology ventures.

-FORREST FLEMING, CHIEF EXECUTIVE OFFICER AND BOARD MEMBER: has a distinguished track record of creating successful start-up companies across a diverse industry portfolio, specializing in creating, funding, and executing business plans to optimally commercialize world-changing inventions.
-He served in senior sales and marketing positions for several successful startups, including Parametric Technology (professional engineering software), Celera Genomics (drug discovery), and Cinesite, a division of Kodak (digital imaging services).
-Most recently, Mr. Fleming was CEO of ScentAir Technologies, a pioneer in creating scent-marketing solutions for retail environments and consumer brand promotions.
+FORREST FLEMING, BOARD MEMBER and CEO Emeritus: Mr. Fleming served as the CEO and Board Member for TrueVision from 2006 to 2018.
+He has a distinguished track record of creating successful start-up companies across a diverse industry portfolio, specializing in creating, funding, and executing business plans to optimally commercialize world-changing inventions.
+Prior to TrueVision, Mr. Fleming was CEO of ScentAir Technologies, a pioneer in creating scent-marketing solutions for retail environments and consumer brand promotions.
+He also has held senior sales and marketing positions for several successful early stage Companies including Parametric Technology (professional engineering software), Celera Genomics (drug discovery), and Cinesite, a division of Kodak (digital imaging services).
 He holds a B.S. degree in Industrial Technology from California Polytechnic University at San Luis Obispo, California.

 DR. KEVIN FOLEY, BOARD MEMBER: is a Professor of Neurosurgery at the University of Tennessee, Memphis, and holds academic appointments at the University of Tennessee School of Biomedical Engineering and the Uniformed Services University for the Health Sciences in Bethesda, Maryland.
 He serves as Director of Complex Spine Surgery at Semmes-Murphey Clinic, Director of the Spine Fellowship Program for the University of Tennessee, Department of Neurosurgery, and Medical Director for both the Medical Education & Research Institute and the Image-Guided Surgery Research Center.
 Dr. Foley received his Doctor of Medicine degree from UCLA in 1979.
 During his training and throughout his career he has received numerous awards, including the Eben J. Carey Memorial Anatomy Award, the Merck Manual Award for Academic Achievement, the Letterman Army Medical Center’s Richard Mason Award for Outstanding Intern, the Army Commendation Medal, the Meritorious Service Medal with two Oak Leaf Clusters, the Order of Military Medical Merit, and the Surgeon General’s Physician Recognition Award.